tabarra/txAdmin/dev_notes.md

 > Soon™ (hopefully the next update)
+- [ ] the Commands card in the dashboard is underused since resource commands are useless and nobody knows the kick all and broadcast options are there
 - [ ] send log via FD3
 - [ ] replace `clone` with `lodash/clonedeep` and check the places where I'm doing `Object.assign()` for shallow clones
 - [ ] apply the new action log html to the modal